sedostheatre/sedos.co.uk/input/shows/2026-the-curious-incident-of-the-dog-in-the-night-time.md

 * Loud noises will be reduced and the general volume of the music turned down
 * The plot and characters will be introduced on stage before the show
 * Easy-read information will be available on characters, the plot and sensory warnings, with a member of the production team in the foyer before the show to give more information
 * Audience members are welcome to move around and make noise during the show.
-You can also leave and re-enter theatre at any time, with the bar and its overflow room available as areas to relax during the performance
+You can also leave and re-enter the theatre at any time, with the bar and its overflow room available as areas to relax during the performance

 Any questions?
 Email [curious@sedos.co.uk](mailto:curious@sedos.co.uk)